ammaartech/BNM-Cafe/PRICING_PROPOSAL.md

 ## 4. Recommended Offer

-For a college, a one-time purchase is often administratively simpler.
+For a college, a one-time purchase is often administratively simpler and can be positioned as a long-term asset.
 Therefore, the primary recommendation is:

-### **A one-time fee of ₹3,75,000 for the software license, plus a first-year-included maintenance package.**
+### **A one-time fee of ₹1,50,000 for the software license, plus a first-year-included maintenance package.**

-This figure represents a high-value but fair price.
-It positions the software as a serious, enterprise-grade asset while still being significantly more cost-effective than building from scratch or licensing a less suitable commercial alternative.
-It accounts for the robust backend, the polished user experience, and the direct positive impact it will have on the cafe's revenue and operations.
+This figure represents an extremely attractive price point for a custom solution.
+It is significantly more cost-effective than licensing a less suitable commercial alternative or building from scratch, while still acknowledging the software as a serious, enterprise-grade asset that will directly improve the cafe's revenue and operations.